-Vecima's Board of Directors has established the Audit Committee, which is composed of three members: T. Kent Elliott (Chair), Danial Faizullabhoy, and Scott Edmonds.
+Vecima's Board of Directors has established the Audit Committee, which is composed of three members: T. Kent Elliott (Chair until December 12, 2022), Scott Edmonds (Chair as of December 12, 2022), Danial Faizullabhoy, and Rick Brace.
 Vecima's Board of Directors has determined that each of the members of the Audit Committee is "independent" and "financially literate" within the meaning of NI 52-110.